thomasballinger/dalsegno/readme.md

 potential todos

-* Scrubber for viewing preview states and play button to resume execution at that arbitrary point
 * display most recently run named functions and when they were run, and clicking them rewinds state to that time.
-* save canvas state for restores: save/restore for scope objects
 * pause builtin function
 * branches of ifs acting like functions: changing them rewinds back to last time they were changed